Stephen-Gates/data-quality-pattern/quality-profile/tabular/quality-profile.md

       },
       {
         "name": "metric_name",
-        "description": "The name of the metric.
-Associated Category, Dimension and Measurement Process available at https://example.com/something.extension", "type": "string",
+        "description": "The name of the metric",
+        "type": "string",
         "constraint": {
           "required": true